AlyssaQueener/ConMan2/README.md

 - OPTIONAL: Download and install [Anaconda](https://www.anaconda.com/products/individual).

+- Set up a Python environment with Python 3.10.
 - Install the Python requirements using: `pip install -r requirements.txt`.

 ## Translating IFC Models from/to Graphs